Flight to Hawaii lands with extra passenger on board, thanks to a doctor and 3 nurses

-It was a flight to remember for new mother Lavina "Lavi" Mounga after delivering a baby on a Delta Air Lines flight from Salt Lake City to Honolulu on Wednesday.
+It was a flight to remember for new mother Lavina "Lavi" Mounga after she delivered a baby aboard a Delta Air Lines flight from Salt Lake City to Honolulu on Wednesday.

-Lucky for her, and new baby Raymond, a doctor and three NICU nurses were aboard the flight to help with delivery.
+Lucky for the mother, and her new baby named Raymond, a doctor and three NICU nurses were aboard the flight to help with delivery.

 Dr. Dale Glenn has been asked to treat sick passengers before, but had never experienced anything like this.